John-Rood/VectorVault/docs/supported_models.md

 Anthropic's `claude-opus-5` is the default because Anthropic recommends Opus 5 for complex work; Fable 5 remains available as the highest-capability GA model, and Sonnet 5 is the speed/intelligence option.
 Fable 5 and Opus 5 allow up to 128,000 output tokens; Sonnet 5 allows 64,000.
 Invitation-only `claude-mythos-5` is not listed.

-Gemini image generation uses the stable backend-only `gemini-3-pro-image` model.
+Gemini image generation uses the stable backend-only `gemini-3-pro-image` model with the Models API's 131,072-token input and 32,768-token output limits.
 It is not shown in text-chat selectors; the retired `gemini-3-pro-image-preview` ID is translated locally for saved integrations.

 ## Compatibility IDs